 We’ve covered the ways you can optimize your on-page ranking factors, but what about off-page ranking factors?

 Backlinks are a vital strategy to improve your search ranking.
 So, what exactly are backlinks?
 A backlink is a link from another website that goes to your site.
-Ideally, you’ll place backlinks on high-quality websites that appear high in search rankings.
+Ideally, link building services would help you place backlinks on high-quality websites that appear high in search rankings.